Why Visit Castles in Wales When You Can Stay in One?

 Forget five stars.
-These castles to stay in Wales are truly fit for royalty.
+These castle hotels to stay in Wales are truly fit for royalty.
 Want to know more?
 Here’s our pick of the best castles to stay in Wales, ranging from budget-friendly conversions to sumptuous estates.

 Budget-friendly castles to stay in Wales

 Perched on a Pembrokeshire clifftop, West Blockhouse combines historic accommodation with stunning coastal scenery.
 This former military stronghold is all business, with imposing stone walls and a simple yet comfortable décor.
 If you’re looking for Welsh castle accommodation on a budget, West Blockhouse will tick all your boxes.

 Set in sprawling parkland, Mold Tower is a fantastic base for exploring Snowdonia National Park and the rugged North Wales coast.
 Rooms at this castle to stay in Wales are bought to life with gleaming antiques, gold-framed oil paintings and richly coloured carpets.
 Our favourite suites include the peach-coloured Front Tower Room with cavernous 16-feet ceilings and the sun-drenched Lake View Room overlooking the south gardens.
 Start your day right with a traditional Welsh breakfast served in the oak-panelled dining room.

 Ruthin Castle Hotel and Spa, North Wales